DuckLogic/intid.rs/README.md

 - Maintains insertion order of the entries, as there's an indirection like `OrderMap`.
   - Therefore, entries which aren't present take little space, as only a `u32` needs to be stored.
-  - This indirection can be avoided with a `DirectIdMap` which doesn't preserve order, and saves space when the ids of the map's keys are densly packed and mostly present.
+  - This indirection can be avoided with a `DirectIdMap` which doesn't preserve order, and saves space when the ids of the map's keys are densely packed and mostly present.